andy-goryachev-oracle/Test/doc/FocusTraversal/FocusTraversal.md

 ## Summary

-Establishes a public API for focus traversal within a JavaFX application, similarly to the way it was done in Swing.
+Establishes a public API for focus traversal within a JavaFX application.